johanoh/redemption_app/readme.md

 ##### **Basic Styling**
 - Styling is applied inline and via basic class names.
-- **Tradeoff**: This keeps the visual layer lightweight and easy to inspect, but lacks scalability and consistency you’d get from a utility framework like Tailwind or component libraries like Material UI.
+- **Tradeoff**: This keeps the visual layer lightweight and easy to inspect, but lacks the scalability and consistency you’d get from a utility framework like Tailwind or component libraries like Material UI.

 ##### Error & Loading States
 - API failures are handled locally within components (e.g., setting error messages on failed fetch).
-- A global `ErrorBoundary` component is included to catch and display fallback UI for uncaught rendering errors.
+- A global `ErrorBoundary` component is included to catch and display a fallback UI for uncaught rendering errors.
 - **Tradeoff**: While render-time errors are handled globally, async errors and loading states are managed manually in each component.
-In a production app, you'd likely add centralized loading indicators, toast notifications, and consistent error display patterns.
+In a production app, you'd likely add centralised loading indicators, toast notifications, and consistent error display patterns.

 ##### **Manual Pagination & Sorting**
 - Pagination and sorting are handled via URL parameters and manual button rendering.